DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/90 Charts - End-User Interaction/3 Hover Handling/2 Point Hover.md

 [note]The **point** configuration object defines the points of the line-like, scatter and area-like series only.
 To set the hover style for points of other series types, use the **hoverStyle** configuration object of the parent series.

 By default, the chart highlights only the point that was hovered over.
 But in some scenarios, you may need several points to be highlighted.
 To specify it, use the **hoverMode** option.
-Like the hover style, this option can be specified for all, type-specific or an individual series.
+Like the hover style, this property can be specified for all, type-specific or an individual series.
 It can accept one of the following values.

 - **onlyPoint** &#8212; highlights only the point that was hovered over
 - **allSeriesPoints** &#8212; highlights all points from the parent series
 - **allArgumentPoints** &#8212; highlights all points with the same argument
 - **none** &#8212; does not highlight anything

-To handle the point hover event, assign a function to the [onPointHoverChanged](/api-reference/20%20Data%20Visualization%20Widgets/BaseChart/1%20Configuration/onPointHoverChanged.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#onPointHoverChanged') option of the chart.
+To handle the point hover event, assign a function to the [onPointHoverChanged](/api-reference/20%20Data%20Visualization%20Widgets/BaseChart/1%20Configuration/onPointHoverChanged.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#onPointHoverChanged') property of the chart.

 	<!--JavaScript-->var chartOptions = {
 		onPointHoverChanged: function (info) {